MAY / JUNE

-Your grandma’s favourite addition to a fruit crumble is in fact a vegetable.
-Stew with a liberal helping of sugar for ruby-coloured goo that can be dressed up (crumble topping) or dressed down (creme fraiche)- a winner for every occasion.
+Your favourite addition to a fruit crumble is in fact a vegetable.
+Stew with a liberal helping of sugar for ruby-coloured compôte that can be dressed up with crumble topping or dressed down with creme fraiche or yogurt- a winner for every occasion.

 Image credit: Andrajos Cooking Journal

-Not the obvious choice for your student sandwich filling, but around 60,000 of these little nippers are caught off British shores every year, so why not support local fisheries and reduce food miles?
-Win, win.
-Like with any animal products, our advice is quality over quantity.
+60,000 are caught off British shores every year so choosing crab is a great way to reduce food miles, especially if you can buy from local sellers.
 For seafood you can check the product has an MSC Ecolabel to be sure it’s sustainably sourced.

 Recipe: Tarragon crab cakes with aioli

 Image credit: Donna Hay

 Best when combined with stronger flavours like mint or lemon, broad beans are a vibrant addition to a spring/summer dish.

 Everyone’s favourite staple green, the humble garden pea is in season- look for local and organic!

 Image credit: Tasting Table